 All of our suppliers practice sustainable forestry and are FSC or PEFC certified.

 On our Value Plus siding, the five-layer polymer coating on the face of the boards starts with ArborSeal, a clear coating with an extra-heavy dose of MicroSpear in order to inhibit bacterial attack.
 We put extra on the knots for good measure.
 This is followed by four coats of an acrylic-based resin called GemThane AquaTech.
 AquaTech’s industrial-grade rating means that it will outperform, by a wide margin, any paint-based product on the market.
 On the back side, we apply two mils of ArborSeal.

 On our Performance Plus line of siding, the coating that we use (called Cottage Coat) is even tougher.
 Cottage Coat’s marine grade rating means that this polyurethane-based product is suitable for immersion service.
 It would be quite happy protecting the hull of your boat, so protecting your wood siding is an easy task for Cottage Coat.
 Again we start with ArborSeal, followed by four separate coats of Cottage Coat.
 On the reverse side, our Performance Plus siding is protected with a triple thick layer (six mils) of ArborSeal.
-That’s how we can confidently offer a lifetime warranty on both the coating and the wood.

 Because of its marine rating, we also use Cottage Coat as the protective barrier on our Dex-N-Dox product.
 Decks are frequently subjected to ponding water and are typically snow-covered for much of the winter; Cottage Coat is ideal for these near-immersion conditions.
 The Dex-N-Dox process also involves five layers but involves some extra steps in order to give a finish that is textured but feels smooth underfoot.